BlackSound1/textual-system-monitor/README.md

 - Percentages (indicating load) are color-coordinated according to certain thresholds.
   High percentages are <span style="color: red;">red</span>, medium percentages are
   <span style="color: yellow;">yellow</span>, and low percentages are <span style="color: green;">green</span>.
 - Quantities of bytes are automatically shown in human-readable formats, such as KiB and GiB.
+Can switch a kilobyte to be defined as 1000 bytes (KB) or 1024 bytes (KiB).
 - If the window is too small, all panes have vertical scroll bars, such as the one in the Processes section in this screenshot.
 - At any time, press `q` to exit the app. `Crtl-C` also works.